How to apply for an IANG visa in Hong Kong?

 The IANG visa is a scheme to encourage non-local students to stay or return to work in Hong Kong.
 Read this guide to learn more about the IANG visa.

-This guide runs through when long service termination payments may be used, who could be eligible and how much should be paid.
-We’ll also introduce Wise as a great way to cut the costs of sending money internationally - perfect if you’re getting a long service payment in HKD and need to send it to a bank account held overseas.
+This article will also introduce Wise as an excellent way to reduce the costs of sending money internationally — perfect if you're receiving a long service payment in HKD and need to transfer it to an overseas bank account.

-If you’re eligible for a long service payment your employer should normally transfer the funds within 7 days after your employment ends.
-How much is paid will depend on your salary and the number of years you’ve been working for the employer, with a cap of a maximum payment of 390,000 HKD.²
+If you’re eligible for a long service payment, your employer should normally transfer the funds within 7 days after your employment contract ends1.
+How much long service payment is paid will depend on your salary and the number of years you’ve been working for the employer.
+But the maximum payment you can get is 390,000 HKD2.
+You will find a detailed long service payment calculation later in this article.

-It’s worth noting that long service payments aren’t made when an employee is made redundant.
-However, in this case you may be entitled to a severance payment instead.
+Important: that long service payments are not provided if an employee is laid off due to redundancy.
+In such cases, the employee may be entitled to a severance payment instead.

-Long service payments can be paid if an employee has worked under a continuous contract with one employer for at least 5 years.
-Once you’ve hit the qualifying period of employment, long service benefits may apply in any of the following situations:
+Long service payments can be paid if an employee has worked under a continuous contract with the same employer for at least 5 years.
+Once you’ve hit the qualifying period of employment, long service benefits may apply in any of the following situations3:

-Where a long service payment is made due to an employer dying, the payment will be passed on to the next of kin.
+Where a long service payment is made due to an employee dying, the payment will be passed on to the next of kin.

-(Last full month’s wages x ⅔) x reckonable years of service
+(Last full month’s wages x ⅔) x Number of working years for the same employer

 For employees who are paid on a piece basis or who have a daily rate, the calculation is slightly different: